jennraeross/dnd-homebrew/druidCircles/isolation.md

 You've been trained to protect the wild places from all those who would subsume them.
 When making a weapon attack against a humanoid, undead, or fiend, you may add your wisdom modifier to the attack roll.

-Additionally, if you add your Wild Retribution dice to an attack made in beast form, said attack counts as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
+Additionally, if you add your Wild Retribution dice to a weapon attack made in beast form, said attack counts as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

+### Wildborn
+*10th-level Isolation feature*

+You've spent all your life in wild places, and understand them fully.
+You have expertise in the Nature and Survival skills.
+Additionally, you are not slowed by dense or grasping plants, even if they are magical.

+### Wellspring of Retribution
+*14th-level Isolation feature*

+When you roll initiative, gain additional Wild Retribution dice equal to your proficiency bonus.